-This feature allows you to select and start using another phone paired with the Uconnect® Phone.
+This feature allows you to select and start using another phone paired with the Uconnect Phone.

-- Press the 🍾 button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also press the W button at any time while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
-If the selected phone is not available, the Uconnect® Phone will return to using the highest priority phone present in or near (approximately within 30 ft (9 m)) the vehicle.
+- Push the Phone Subtron to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also push the Voice Command any time while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
+If the selected phone is not available, the Uconnect Phone will return to using the highest priority phone present in or near (approximately within 30 ft (9 m)) the vehicle.

-Delete Uconnect® Phone Paired Mobile Phones
+Delete Uconnect Phone Paired Mobile Phones

-- Press the 🛰 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the 3 prompts. - You can also press the We button at any time while the list is being played, and then choose the phone you wish to delete.
+- Push the Phone 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts. - You can also push the Voice Command any time while the list is being played, and then choose the phone you wish to delete.

-Things You Should Know About Your Uconnect $\ensuremath{\mathbb{R}}$ Phone
+Things You Should Know About Your Uconnect Phone

-Uconnect® Phone Tutorial
+Uconnect Phone Tutorial

-To hear a brief tutorial of the system features, press the button and say "Uconnect® Tutorial."
+To hear a brief tutorial of the system features, push the Phone Subtron and say "Uconnect Tutorial."